-After Second City, Adsit worked with Bob Odenkirk on Mr. Show and with Jack Black on HBO’s Tenacious D. In 2005, Adsit got a call from former castmate Fey, saying she was working on a show and was writing a part with him in mind, so he should “keep his schedule open.”
-He spent the next seven seasons playing producer “Pete Hornberger” on 30 Rock.
-Adsit continues to work on TV and film and improvise in LA.
+After Second City, Adsit went to LA started working on TV with Second City alumni Bob Odenkirk on Mr. Show, as well as with Jack Black’s band Tenacious D on the HBO show.
+In 2005, Adsit got a call from former cast mate Tina Fey, saying she was working on a show and was writing a part with him in mind, so he should “keep his schedule open.”
+He did, and spent the next seven seasons playing put-upon producer “Pete Hornberger” on 30 Rock.

 Paradigm Lost (1997)

 Citizen Gates (1996)

 Pinata Full of Bees (1995)

 Disgruntled Employee Picnic or The Postman Always Shoots Twice (1993)

 The Second City Northwest